JMWinsta/Book-Suggestion/README.md

 Ensure Ollama is running locally with the deepseek-r1:1.5b model.

 ## Usage
-Run test4.ipynb in a Jupyter environment to execute the recommendation system for three rounds, displaying book choices and reasons.
+Run book_recommendation.ipynb in a Jupyter environment to execute the recommendation system for three rounds, displaying book choices and reasons.

 ### Requirements